Mass as a Stable Energy Structure

 Evolution selects for stability.
 Stability emerges from resonance.
 Resonance is most persistent at the golden ratio.
 That is the chain that explains why φ appears wherever growth and structure persist over time.

-DNA: The Biological Carrier Wave
+DNA: The Biological Carrier-Wave Hypothesis

 DNA is a double helix.
 In Spectrum language, a helix is a rotating wave — and in signal engineering, you carry information by modulating a signal onto a carrier wave.
+The analogy is suggestive, not proven.

 [Pedagogical analogy] The signal-processing vocabulary above is a structural parallel, not a literal description.
 The molecular reality of gene expression is enzymatic — ribosomes and transcription factors, not electrical demodulation circuits.
 The analogy maps the information-theoretic structure, not the mechanism.